Extending rational choice behavior: The decision problem for Boolean set theory with a choice correspondence: Introduction

-Since the seminal paper of Samuelson, a lot of attention has been devoted to notions of rationality within the framework of choice theory: see, among the many contributions to the topic, the classical papers~\cite{Hou50,Arr59,Ric66,Han68,Sen71}.
-(See also the book~\cite{AleBouMon07} for the analysis of the links among the theories of choice, preference, and utility.
-For a very recent contribution witnessing the fervent research on the topic, see~\cite{ChaEchShm17}.)
-Classically, the rationality of an observed choice behavior is connected to the satisfaction of suitable \textit{axioms of choice consistency}: these are rules of selections of items within menus, codified by means of sentences of second-order monadic logic, universally quantified over menus.
-Among the several axioms introduced in the specialized literature, let us recall the following:
+Since the seminal paper of Samuelson, a lot of attention has been devoted to notions of rationality within the framework of choice theory: see, among the plethora of contributions to the topic, the classical papers~\cite{Arr59,Han68,Hou50,Ric66,Sen71}.\footnote{See also the book~\cite{AleBouMon07} for an analysis of the links among the theories of choice, preference, and utility represnetations, as well as the recent survey~\cite{Gia19} for an account of the last trends in preference modeling and boundedly rational choices.} Classically, the rationality of an observed choice behavior is connected to the satisfaction of suitable \textit{axioms of choice consistency}: these are rules of selections of items within menus, which are codified by sentences of second-order monadic logic, universally quantified over menus and items.
+Among the several axioms introduced in the specialized literature, let us recall the following: \begin{itemize} \item \emph{standard contraction consistency} $(\alpha)$, introduced by Chernoff~\cite{Che54}; \item \textit{standard expansion consistency} $(\gamma)$, and \textit{binary expansion consistency} $(\beta)$, both due to Sen~\cite{Sen71}; \item \textit{the weak axiom of revealed preference} (\textsf{WARP}), due to Samuelson~\cite{Sam38}. \end{itemize} It is well-known that, under (rather weak) assumptions on the domain, a choice is rationalizable if and only if the two consistency axioms $(\alpha)$ and $(\gamma)$ hold.
+In addition, this rationalizing preference satisfies the transitive property if and only if axioms $(\alpha)$ and $(\beta)$ hold if and only if \textsf{WARP} holds: in this case, we speak of a \textit{transitively rationalizable} choice.